advance100/doc_webpack/webpack-options.md

 * `loader`: A string of "!" separated loaders
 * `loaders`: A array of loaders as string

-A condition can be a RegExp, or a array of RegExps combound with "and".
+A condition can be a RegExp, or a array of RegExps combined with "and".

 See more: [[loaders]]